 Had our client been using Oracle or Microsoft SQL databases, we would have been able to leverage the AWS Schema Conversion Tool to port the existing schema, views, stored procedures, and functions into a format that was compatible with Amazon Aurora before then using AWS Database Migration Service.
 During this conversion process, the original instance of Oracle or Microsoft SQL remains intact and fully operational; only after the transfer is complete would we need to go in and point the client applications over to the new Amazon Aurora instance.

-Reducing risk in any migration is preferable, especially when large amounts of data are involved.
+It’s preferable to reduce risk in any migration, especially ones involving large amounts of data.
 With Amazon Aurora, ClearScale was able to provide our client with a best-in-class enterprise solution at a fraction of the cost and a significant performance boost, all while offering a highly scalable framework with 99.99% uptime and encrypted data when stored and utilizing SSL when transmitted.

 At ClearScale, we know how important it is to keep business running as usual while still migrating our clients to new scalable solutions.
 With Amazon Aurora, we were able to accomplish this with minimal disruption and cloud migration costs, and our client was pleased with the result.